akashmore1/React-Concepts-Everything/Diving into Redux/Readme.md

 ### How redux works?

 Redux has central data(state) store.

 Redux has reducer function, which which is responsible for mutating(=changing) store data.

 Redux has actions which are dispatched by react components.

+Actions are forworded to reducer function.

+Based on these actions reducer function make changes in state in store.